APPRENTICESHIP TRAINING UNDER JESUS CHRIST

 But at His second coming into the world, the Lord Jesus would set up His everlasting physical kingdom on the earth.

 Then, it shall be proclaimed that “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!”
 (Rev. 11:15 NKJV).

 At His first coming into the world, the Lord Jesus chose twelve men out of the people who believed and received Him as their Lord and Saviour to be His disciples or apprentices.

-These twelve men chosen by the Lord to be His disciples were not the cream of the society.
-They were largely unlearned and poor men but were humble men with ample room in their hearts to learn and to receive all that the Lord had to show, teach and demonstrate to them (Mk.
+These twelve men chosen by the Lord to be His disciples were apparently not the cream of the society.
+They were largely unlearned and poor men, but were humble men with large room in their hearts to learn and to receive all that the Lord had to show, teach and demonstrate to them (Mk.
 3:13-19).

 The Greek word “mathetes” for “disciple” in the New Testament means “a learner or a pupil.”
-But in Aramaic, the term “disciple” does not imply a student but “an apprentice.”
+But in Aramaic, the word “disciple” does not mean a student, but “an apprentice.”

 An apprentice is a learner under a skilled or qualified person who is learning a trade or profession.
 Every believer is supposed to be Jesus’ apprentice!